rust-lang/rfcs/active/0000-allocator.md

 # Motivation

+TODO: enumerate typical use cases for Allocators from C++.
+Some immediate thoughts:

+  1. memory grouping, at very least in same size-class (but also potentially for different size classes, via a bump-pointer allocator with I guess a slow/no-op free?)

+  2. hard memory limit (as I think EASTL offers and perhaps others),

+  3. shared-memory across processes (suggested by nical, not sure if we can put in the static checks for vtables that he wants)

+  4. memory padding to reduce/eliminate false sharing of cache lines (I think strcat had this in his RFC)

+  5. memory usage instrumentation.

 As noted in [RFC PR 39], modern general purpose allocators are good, but due to the design tradeoffs they must make, cannot be optimal in all contexts.
 Therefore, the standard library should allow clients to